jxom/react-loads/README.md

 ## Caching response/error data

-React Loads has the ability to cache the response and error data.
+React Loads has the ability to cache the response and error data on an application context level (meaning the cache will clear upon unmounting the application).
 Your application must be wrapped in a `<LoadsProvider>` to enable caching.
-Here is an example to toggle on caching:
+Here is an example to enable it:

 ```jsx
 import React from 'react';